 In the coming years, we will organise inclusion training, highlight and clarify our language policy as well as make our recruitment process increasingly open and equal.
 We will continue to hold discussions on various themes and take part in Helsinki Pride, in addition to which we will provide staff with training concerning special study-related arrangements for students.

-The University’s Equality and Diversity Committee is a body under the Vice-Rector, featuring the whole spectrum of the University community.
+The Equality and Diversity Committee is a body under the vice-rector, representing the whole spectrum of the University community.
 The members of the Committee are appointed to include representatives of different genders, all staff groups of the University, students, and members of the University community of different ages as well as groups with particular insight or experience regarding equality issues.
-The duties of the Committee are to

 In addition, the University has equality and accessibility contact persons working in HR Services and Teaching and Learning Services.
 The University has also appointed harassment contact persons.
 Further information can be requested by writing to firstname.lastname@example.org.